Akshara-416/aws-sagemaker-training/xgboost-estimator/README.md

 This code is used for training and deploying inbuilt XGBoost estimator using AWS Sagemaker

-## Install the dependencies from requirements file
+## Create the environment from .yml file

-   - pip install -r requirements.txt
+   - conda env create -f env.yml

-   The requirements file consists of all the required dependencies to be installed
+   The environment file consists of all the required dependencies to be installed

+## Activate the environment created

+   - conda activate sagemaker-env

 ## Make sure to add your credentials in the file ~/.aws/credentials